-While a higher SEER is preferable, a 14 SEER air conditioner is still great.
+While a higher SEER2 is preferable, a 14 SEER air conditioner is still great.
 It might not be as efficient as other new units, but it’s almost definitely more efficient than the old air conditioner that’s currently in your home.
 So if you’re choosing between a new 14 SEER air conditioner or grinding it out with your outdated unit, go ahead and get that 14 SEER!

 Other Factors That Affect Air Conditioning Efficiency

-In addition to choosing a high SEER, there are a few other things you can do to make cooling your home more efficient.
+In addition to choosing a high SEER2, there are a few other things you can do to make cooling your home more efficient.
 First, setting your temperature to even a degree or two higher can significantly reduce energy costs over time.
 Second, keeping your ducts clean and in good condition allows treated air to reach your rooms more efficiently.
 Finally, keeping up with your A/C maintenance helps your unit operate as efficiently as possible.